UAW members to vote in fall on direct election of leaders - NewsBreak

 UAW members to vote in fall on direct election of leaders

-The United Auto Workers union's 397,000 members will vote by mail this fall on whether they want to pick their leaders in direct election s.
+DETROIT — (AP) — The United Auto Workers union's 397,000 members will vote by mail this fall on whether they want to pick their leaders in direct elections.

 In a posting on his website, union monitor Neil Barofsky says ballots will be mailed by an election vendor starting at 10 a.m.
 Oct.
 12. They must be returned by 5 p.m.
 Nov.
 12.